×

 If you are thinking about moving to Woodlands, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Woodlands can vary greatly depending on the type of property.
 For instance, a public housing flat, also known as a Housing and Development Board (HDB) flat, can cost anywhere from SGD $300,000 to SGD $500,000.
 On the other hand, private condominiums in Woodlands can cost significantly more, with prices often exceeding SGD $1 million.
-It's also worth noting that the cost of housing in Woodlands is generally lower than in more central areas of Singapore," explained one expat living in Woodlands, Singapore.
+It's also worth noting that the cost of housing in Woodlands is generally lower than in more central areas of Singapore," said one expat who made the move to Woodlands.

 Where should I setup a bank account in Woodlands?